kos2nov/divizapi/cdk/README.md

 - **API Gateway**: Provides HTTP endpoints and forwards all requests to Lambda
 - **IAM Roles**: Configured for Lambda execution and external API access
 - **Secrets Manager**: For storing API keys (Google Calendar, OpenAI)
+- **Cognito User Pool**: For user authentication and authorization.
+Only Google OAuth is supported.

 ## Prerequisites